 Young Leaders in Action

 Young Leaders in Action (YLA) is a year-long program that brings together a group of 22 high school students from across the greater Portland area.
 Leaders meet monthly to learn about local and global issues, develop leadership skills, engage in service-learning, and create a project addressing a topic in their community.
 The program empowers young people from Oregon to promote cross-cultural understanding and be leaders in their communities and in the wider world.
-YLA participants have opportunities to meet and collaborate with visitors from our International Visitor Program, and serve as a youth advisory board for the Council.
+YLA participants have opportunities to meet and collaborate with visitors from our International Visitor Program, and serve as a youth advisory board for the organization.
 Visit worldoregon/youngleaders to learn more!

 Follow Young Leaders in Action personal stories on Tumblr!